syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 ---
 layout: post
 title: Appointment Reminder in scheduler | WPF| Syncfusion
-description: WPF scheduler allows you to display reminder alert with collection of reminders of an appointment.
+description: WPF scheduler allows you to display reminder alert with collection of reminders for a particular appointments.
 platform: WPF
 control: SfScheduler
 documentation: ug